 You stabbed me a couple times making my blood spurt up into the air, punching me twice, and I gave a dramatic performance from the shriek to a slow last breath kind of a death.
 Right as you started to unzip my jeans, I grunted to get your attention as a single drop of blood left the corner of my mouth.

 "Tell my mother I love her and that…that…," I pulled you close to me so I could whisper in your ear, "that I enjoyed killing you."

-“What the hell did you just say?”
+"W-what the hell did you just say?"
 My hand flew to your neck and as I stood up I held you in the air.
 My wounds were long gone, and the black eyes you had given me fade away to your horror.
-I flung you onto the curb which made my ears twitchbecause I heardtheimpact break three of your ribs.
-I could tell the people at the park were gone also, and I laughed at how nobody even heard my shrieks.
-Your mind couldn’t even register what had just happened and you gasped for air begging god to save a monster like you.
+I flung you onto the curb which made my ears twitch because I could hear three of your ribs break from the impact.
+I knew the people at the park were gone also, and I laughed at how nobody even heard my shrieks.
+Your mind couldn't even register what had just happened and you gasped for air begging god to save your pathetic soul.
 Three graceful steps brought me to you.
 I sat on your chest and you wailed out.

 "Shut up.
 I can't believe you waited a whole damn week to try to make a man out of yourself.
 Your existence is no better than a nasty little cockroach.
 The fact that you just-"

-“Mm, I’ll take that as a yes," I say from his terrified expression.
+"Mm, I'll take that as a yes," I say from his terrified expression.
 Smirking I twisted your head around.
 You looked absolutely disturbing just like your victims did.
-Blood dripped out the corner of your lips and your facial features held all the terror.
+Blood dripped out your nose and your facial features were all screwed up.
 I got up and fixed the little things.
-My posture became straightened out, my hair was out of its frenzy, and a hint of a smile was on my face.
+Straightened out my posture, my hair was out of its frenzy, and a hint of a smile was on my face.
 Calm and eased I got to my car, opened the door, and then slid back into my seat, obviously satisfied.
 Though, I have to admit I have a passion for the dramatics.